Home > Fitness

 Price & Value

-Compared to other recreational eyewear such as ski goggles and fishing sunglasses, swimming goggles are relatively affordable.
+Compared to other recreational eyewear, such as ski goggles and fishing sunglasses, swimming goggles are relatively affordable.
 On the low end, our best budget pick is the Aegend Swim Goggles, which cost $20.
 On the high end, the Magic 5 and the Arena Cobra Ultra Mirror Swipe cost more.
 But they might be the solution for people who can’t find goggles that don’t leak or are frustrated by goggles that fog, respectively.
+Others in the middle, like the Speedo Speed Socket 2.0 Mirrored ($45), may be ideal for serious swimmers.

-For tech lovers willing to foot the bill, the FORM Smart Swim 2 Goggles track data, give feedback and help you analyze the details of your swim.
-But, their $249 price tag might cause some to balk at buying these.
+For tech lovers willing to pay the price, the FORM Smart Swim 2 Goggles track data, give feedback, and help you analyze the details of your swim.
+However, their $249 price tag might cause some to balk at buying them.

 In general, expect to spend between $20 and $40 for a quality pair of swim goggles with crystal clear lenses and solid durability.
 Due to their stretchy elastic strap and frequent moisture exposure, swim goggles tend to wear out fairly quickly.